RoosterDragon/Desktop-Ponies/Content/readme.txt

     You will need mono version 3.0.2 or better.
 At the time of writing this is currently a beta version.
     Choose the "Mono MRE Installer" from: http://www.go-mono.com/mono-downloads/download.html Once installed, you can run the "RunOnMac.command" file to launch the program.
+    (If the program immediately errors when you attempt to run it, you may be missing some required fonts.
+    Try installing XQuartz, and this should resolve your issue: http://xquartz.macosforge.org)

 ---------------------------------------